Iterative Negotiation and Oversight: A Case Study in Decentralized Air Traffic Management: Iterative negotiation and oversight framework

 \subsection{Negotiation with \texttt{TACo} (\Cref{alg:oversight} \cref{alg:ln:nego})}

-Given agents' set of candidates $\opSet^{(r)}$, \texttt{TACo} yields an agreement and returns the amount of asset transfers that aligns with individual interests while preserving privacy on asset valuations.
-Let $R_i \in \realSet_{\geq 0}$ be agent $i$’s \textit{asset reserve} and $\kappa \in \realSet_{\geq 0}$ a \textit{tax parameter}.
+\fix{This stage constitutes the noncooperative negotiation component of the framework.} Given agents' set of candidates $\opSet^{(r)}$, \texttt{TACo} yields an agreement and returns the amount of asset transfers that aligns with individual interests while \fix{avoiding direct disclosure of asset valuations.} Let $R_i \in \realSet_{\geq 0}$ be agent $i$’s \textit{asset reserve}, \fix{representing the amount of secondary asset available for negotiation,} and $\kappa \in \realSet_{\geq 0}$ a \textit{tax parameter}.
 We employ an asset valuation method based on the \textit{constant-product market-making} principle~\cite{CPMM}:

 The \texttt{TACo} then returns an agreement $o^{(r)}$ with payment $\{P_{io^{(r)}}\}_{i\in\plSet}$ and offer $\{O_{io^{(r)}}\}_{i\in\plSet}$ for each agent.